aidswidjaja/study/index.md

 ### Who is using this website?

-This is mostly for my closer friends and friends outside of my current school, but if you're not my friend that is okay and you can use it too.
+This is mostly for my closer friends and friends outside of my current school, as well as a digital record for myself, but if you're not my friend that is okay and you can use it too.
 Just try not to tell too many people about it though.

 ### Help!
 The search function doesn't work!